What makes Grace incredible?

-Grace is when God changes the way things turn out.
+What makes Grace incredible?
+It's the advantageous situations that God places us in and when God changes the way things turn out.

 Sign up to receive our blogs directly to your inbox